Categories

 Lessons to Learn from Fed Is Best: How Can We Improve Our Care?

-USA Kathleen Kendall-Tackett, PhD, IBCLC, FAPA
+U.S.A.
+Kathleen Kendall-Tackett, PhD, IBCLC, FAPA

 Objective 1: Describe how providers influence mothers’ oxytocin levels, either positively or negatively, and the long-term effects of these interactions.